-Spelling - We use the No Nonsense Scheme of Work for spelling for Years 2-6, adapted by our teachers to meet the needs of the individual pupils in their classes.
+Spelling - We use the Jane Considine Spelling Books for Years 2-6, adapted by our teachers to meet the needs of the individual pupils in their classes.

-Reading - The school uses a variety of resources to teach reading.
-In EYFS and KS1 we mainly use Read Write Inc which is supplemented by the use of the National Book banded books to ensure that children are reading age and stage appropriate books.
-From Y2 upwards, when ready, children use the Accelerated Reading scheme.
+Reading - In EYFS and KS1 we mainly use Read Write Inc which is supplemented by the use of the National Book banded books to ensure that children are reading age and stage appropriate books.
+From Y3 upwards, when ready, children use the Accelerated Reading scheme.
 This ensures that all children continue to read age and stage appropriate books using 'real' texts and that teachers receive supporting feedback to help them plan for progress.
 For further information, please contact to Mrs Coulson.

 The school teaches the National Curriculum for Maths 2014.
 We use the White Rose Hub planning resources and a range of other resources to support delivery of Maths teaching.
 We have been working as a cluster to ensure a Mastery approach to learning maths with a strong focus on Mathematical reasoning.
 Please contact Mr Friend for further information.

 We use The New Model Music: Keystage 1-3 to inform our music planning.
 This is supplemented by weekly sessions for KS2 with Mrs Taylor.

 As part of a broad and balanced curriculum, schools are required to promote the spiritual, moral, cultural, mental and physical development of pupils.
 This includes actively promoting fundamental British values of democracy, the rule of law, individual liberty, and mutual respect and tolerance of those with different faiths and beliefs.
 Click HERE to view further DfE information